 - Are pregnant or within two weeks of delivery, including women who have had pregnancy loss.

 - Are younger than 19 years of age and are receiving long-term aspirin therapy.
-Using aspirin during a viral illness increases the risk of developing Reye's syndrome, a rare but potentially fatal disease, in these individuals.
+Using aspirin during a viral illness increases the risk of developing Reye's syndrome, a rare but potentially life-threatening condition, in these individuals.

-- Have certain chronic medical conditions, including asthma, emphysema, heart disease, diabetes, neuromuscular disease, or kidney, liver or blood disease.
+- Have certain chronic medical conditions, such as asthma, emphysema, heart disease, diabetes, neuromuscular disease, or kidney, liver or blood disease.

 - Are immunosuppressed due to certain medications or HIV.

-- Are American Indians or Alaska Natives Alaskans.
+- Are of American Indian or Alaska Native heritage.

 Lifestyle and home remedies

 If you develop any type of flu, these measures may help ease your symptoms: